microservices-api/appsody-okd-lab/README.md

-# Compose a Cloud Native Masterpiece with Appsody
+# Compose a cloud-native masterpiece with Appsody

 This lab demonstrates developing and deploying enterprise-grade, cloud-native applications using [Appsody](https://appsody.dev).

 ## Connect to the VM

-For the workshop at CASCON X EVOKE 2019, we have prepared some virtual machines (VM) with the necessary pre-requisites.
+For the workshop at CASCON x EVOKE 2019, we have prepared some virtual machines (VM) with the necessary pre-requisites.
 You can borrow a VM from us to complete the lab.

-The VMs will only be available through the wireless network `classroom`.
-So make sure you are connected to it.
-VMs will not be available via wireless netowork 'casconxevoke'.
+Make sure you are connected to wireless network `classroom`.
+The VMs will only be available through it.

 Use `MicroSoft Remote Desktop` client to connect to the VM we provided to you.